 There is also a distinction in the mental energy level a person is willing to invest in what he values.
 The simple-minded person is quick to indulge in foolish entertainments, but does so passively.
 He is waiting to be entertained.

 In contrast, the intelligent person realizes that the value he gains from any mental exercise is dependent on the energy he puts into it.
 As he acquires more knowledge, his vistas of learning and understanding are expanded.
 The gratifying sense of value that he gains from his knowledge continues to expand.

-This proverb contrasts the attitudes of people toward the kinds of activities that they value.
-The fool appreciates activities that require a minimal of mental energy.
-Such activities are described as his inheritance because they came to him naturally, without effort.
+This proverb contrasts the attitudes of people toward the kinds of activities they value.
+The fool appreciates activities that require a minimum of mental energy.
+Such activities are described as the fool’s inheritance because they came to him naturally, without effort.

 The clever person, on the other hand values meaningful knowledge, especially Torah knowledge.
-Such knowledge enhances his life as a crown enhances a royal personage.
-But it is a crown that does not come without effort, an effort that the wise person is happy to expend.
+Such knowledge enhances his life in the way a crown enhances a royal personage.
+But such a crown does not come without effort, an effort that the wise person is happy to expend.

 (18) The inheritance of fools — נָחֲלוּ פְתָאיִם